docker/docs/content/manuals/security/faqs/single-sign-on/idp-faqs.md

 ### Is it possible to use more than one IdP with Docker SSO?

-No. You can only configure Docker SSO to work with a single IdP.
-A domain can only be associated with a single IdP.
+Yes.
+Docker supports multiple IdP configurations.
+A domain can be associated with multiple IdPs.
 Docker supports Entra ID (formerly Azure AD) and identity providers that support SAML 2.0.

 ### Is it possible to change my identity provider after configuring SSO?